Septh/libwin32/.github/README.md

 #### > Use the lib in your code
 1. Install the lib in your project: `npm install libwin32`
 1. Import the functions and types you need.
 You may either import from `libwin32` or from `libwin32/<dllname>` (without the `.dll` extension) if you know which dll a function belongs to.
 For example, `import { MessageBox } from 'libwin32'` and `import { MessageBox } from 'libwin32/user32'` would both work.
-1. (optional) Import some complementary constants.
-They greatly simplify calls to the Win32 API.
+1. (optional) Import some complementary constants: they greatly simplify calls to the Win32 API.
     * All constants are available via the `libwin32/consts` import.
     * Logically grouped constants are exported as `enum`s, where the prefix is the name of the enum.
 For instance, `WM_DESTROY` and `WM_KEYDOWN` are members of the `WM_` enum and can be accessed as `WM_.DESTROY` and `WM_.KEYDOWN`, respectively.
 1. Call the functions as instructed by the [Win32 API documentation](https://learn.microsoft.com/en-us/windows/win32/api/).